next-exp/sw-docs/docs/source/esmeralda.rst

    :align: center

-In NEXT-White, the XY pattern distributions at both krypton maps were demonstrated to remain stable during the extensive data-taking devoted to the double-beta analysis.
-Nevertheless, their mean value does variate in time, due to the improvement in the purity of the gas inside the chamber, for example, thanks to its recirculation.
+In NEXT-White, the XY pattern distributions at both krypton maps were demonstrated to remain stable during the extensive data-taking period devoted to the double-beta analysis.
+Nevertheless, their mean value did variate in time, due to the improvement in the purity of the gas inside the chamber, for example, thanks to its recirculation.
 This temporal variations are exemplified in the plots below, where the evolution of lifetime, energy scale (e0) and drift-velocity are represented for the same high-energy calibration run as before.

 .. image:: images/esmeralda/maps_temporal_evolution.png
    :width: 900
    :align: center

-If the ``apply_temp`` parameter is set to *True*, these variations will be considered for the correction.
+If the ``apply_temp`` parameter is *True*, these variations will be considered for the correction.
 On the contrary, this variable must be set to *False* in case the map does not include this temporal information table, or the city is run over MC files (whose events do not have a timestamp variable either).

 The following image shows the clear improvement on the energy spectrum after applying all the corrections explained above: